godotengine/godot-docs/tutorials/viewports/multiple_resolutions.rst

 Stretch settings
 ----------------

-Stretch settings are located in the project settings, it's just a bunch of configuration variables that provide several options:
+Stretch settings are located in the project settings.
+They're just a bunch of configuration variables that provide several options:

 .. image:: img/stretchsettings.png